Johnzki25/Johnzki25/README.md

-- 👋 Hi, I’m @Jion and you can call me John I'm 31 years old and from Spain but I'm Asian I'm interested in meeting new people that are interested in learning as well as me about programming
+- 👋 Hi, I’m @Jion and you can call me John I'm rom Spain but I'm Asian I'm interested in meeting new people that are interested in learning as well as me about programming
 - 👀 I'm a 3D artist, Programmer, and fitness enthusiast, a hyper-fixated guy
-- 🌱 I’m currently learning html css javascript and csharp for unity to create games
+- 🌱 I’m currently learning html css javascript,reactjs,vite,tailwindcss and csharp for unity to create games
 - 📫 How to reach me = You can reach me at my discord so we can chat ID = Johnzki#1706

 <!---